 With that understanding in mind, we retooled our storytimes to focus more on audiences defined by developmental ranges, rather than specific ages.

 Assistant Director of Children’s Services Suzy Bomgardner says, “Our hope with this new focus is to allow more flexibility for parents and kids by providing two different learning climates: a traditional one and a more movement/rhyme-based one.”

 Because these different storytimes are tailored for different levels and personalities, it’s important to identify which one your child will enjoy the most and get the most out of.

 “Our storytimes will always remain educationally-curated, focused times that engage both the child and caretaker,” Suzy explains.
 “But moving forward we want to offer more flexibility and choice for caregivers, so they can determine which style of literacy learning best fits their little ones.”

-The shifted focus to developmental levels grew out of several caregiver focus groups we held this fall.
+The shifted focus to developmental levels grew out of several caregiver focus groups we held last fall.
 After gathering feedback about our children’s programming, we evaluated what we offered to ensure that it aligned with what our users need and want.